 For me and the rest of us, Suomenlinna can be perfectly treated as a park in the middle of the sea.
 The discreet design of the fortifications blends well into the landscape, further aided the weeds and shrubs that grow untamed.
 Thus, it’s greenery rather than masonry that dominates visually here, a massive contrast to the city centre just 15 minutes away.
 Summer serves up an additional treat for the nose too, when the scent of blooming lilac perfumes the air.

-Like the rest of the country, it’s remarkable how close and convenient such peaceful places are to highly-urbanised areas.
+Like the rest of the country, it’s remarkable how close and convenient such peaceful places are to Helsinki’s highly urbanised areas.
 Finns are a lucky bunch and I bet they know it.

 Click to read about other places to visit on a Helsinki stopover